riceissa/issarice.com/wiki/vim.md

 - Invoking `:Tutor` in a tmux terminal causes artefacts and duplicate lines to appear (probably because of the conceal feature?).
 - Pasting to GMail makes newlines disappear, so that everything is in one giant paragraph.
 The same doesn't happen with Vim.
+See the [GitHub thread][clip].

+[clip]: https://github.com/neovim/neovim/issues/4501 "frasercrmck.
+“Yanking to clipboard does not preserve newlines (when pasting to some applications) #4501”.
+March 28, 2016."

 [^evil]: Emacs Evil mode is also an option (it's a fairly good emulation of Vim).